pact-foundation/docs.pact.io/website/docs/help/how_to_ask_for_help.md

 ## 3. Find the appropriate Slack channel for your question

-If you can't find your answer on the docs site or Slack, _then_ ask your question on [Slack](https://slack.pact.io).
+If you can't find your answer on the docs site or Slack, _then_ ask your question on Slack ([signup](https://slack.pact.io)|[login](https://pact-foundation.slack.com)).
 If it's a general question about Pact theory or best practice, then feel free to ask it in the `#general` channel.
 For questions related to a particular language, please ask in the channel that relates to that language (eg. `#pact-jvm`, `#pact-js`).
 If you're new to the Slack workspace, you can browse the available channels by clicking on the `+` icon next to the `Channels` heading on the sidebar.

 ## 4. Ask a good question!